 Name Age Position

-Ken Xie 55 Chief Executive Officer and Chairman of the Board of Directors
+Ken Xie 55 Chief Executive Officer, Chairman of the Board of Directors and Director Nominee

 Michael Xie 49 President, Chief Technology Officer and Director

-Keith Jensen (1) 59 Interim Chief Financial Officer

-John Whittle 49 Vice President of Corporate Development, General Counsel and Corporate Secretary

-Peter D. Cohen (2)(3) 51 Director
+Peter D. Cohen (1)(2) 51 Director

-Ming Hsieh (2) (4) 62 Director
+Ming Hsieh (1)(3) 62 Director

-Gary Locke (3) 68 Director
+Gary Locke (2) 68 Director and Director Nominee

-William H. Neukom (2) (3) 76 Director
+William H. Neukom (1)(2) † 76 Director

-Christopher B. Paisley (2) (4) † 65 Director
+Christopher B. Paisley (1)(3) 65 Director

-Judith Sim (2) (3) 49 Director
+Judith Sim (2)(3) 49 Director and Director Nominee

-- (1) Andrew Del Matto resigned as Fortinet's Chief Financial Officer in February 2018, at which time the Board of Directors appointed Mr. Jensen to serve as Interim Chief Financial Officer.

-- (2) Member of the Human Resources Committee.
+- (1) Member of the Human Resources Committee.

-- (3) Member of the Governance Committee.
+- (2) Member of the Governance Committee.

-- (4) Member of the Audit Committee.
+- (3) Member of the Audit Committee.

-- Chairman of the Human Resources Committee.
+- \ Chairman of the Human Resources Committee.

 - \\ Chairman of the Governance Committee.

 - \\\ Chairman of the Audit Committee.

-- † Lead Independent Director.
+- † Effective April 30, 2018, the Board of Directors appointed Mr. Neukom as Lead Independent Director.

-Ken Xie has served as our Chief Executive Officer and a member of our Board of Directors since he co-founded Fortinet in October 2000.
+Ken Xie has served as our Chief Executive Officer and a member of our Board of Directors since he cofounded Fortinet in October 2000.
 He previously served as our President until November 2013.
-Prior to co-founding Fortinet, Mr. Ken Xie was the Founder, President and Chief Executive Officer of NetScreen Technologies, Inc., a provider of network security products, which was acquired by Juniper Networks, Inc. in April 2004.
+Prior to cofounding Fortinet, Mr. Ken Xie was the Founder, President and Chief Executive Officer of NetScreen Technologies, Inc., a provider of network security products, which was acquired by Juniper Networks, Inc. in April 2004.
 Additionally, Mr. Ken Xie was Chief Executive Officer of SIS, Inc. and is a member of the National Academy of Engineering.
-In addition to our Board of Directors, Mr. Ken Xie has served on the board of directors of TeleNay, Inc. since July 2012.
+In addition to our Board of Directors, Mr. Ken Xie has served on the board of directors of TeleNav, Inc. since July 2012.
 Mr. Ken Xie received a B.S. and an M.S. in electrical engineering from Tsinghua University in China and an M.S. in electrical engineering from Stanford University.